How to lay artificial grass on soil

 • Repeat as necessary.

 And there you have it – a brand new lawn laid by your own hands!
 You should be pretty chuffed with yourself.
 We hope our instructions made sense, but if you need any further information on laying artificial grass, please get in touch so we can help you further.
-And to keep your new lawn looking good all year round, make sure you read our essential guide to how to care for artificial grass, get some tips on how to host a garden party, so you can show off your fabulous new outdoor space, or if you prefer the natural look, then discover our guide on creating a wildlife garden.
+And to keep your new lawn looking good all year round, make sure you read our essential guide to how to care for artificial grass, get some tips on how to host a garden party, so you can show off your fabulous new outdoor space.

 While artificial grass may seem like an attractive option for your home and garden, it's not the most eco-friendly choice.
 Artificial grass is typically made from petroleum-based materials and requires a significant amount of energy to produce, transport, and install.
 In contrast, natural grass provides important environmental benefits, such as food and nutrition for animal and plant life, as well as more oxygen production.
 By choosing eco-conscious flooring, you can reduce your environmental impact and create a more sustainable living space - explore eco-conscious flooring options like Tapi's TreadKindly range, which offers sustainable materials and manufacturing processes for inside your home.